Canadian Fire Rescue College

 The only fees that students may encounter that not included with their tuition are:

-2 Class B uniforms:
+Class B uniforms:

-• Available for purchase via the college IN ADVANCE - they are custom ordered and shipped out from BC so cannot be purchased on the day you arrive.
+• Available for purchase via the college IN ADVANCE - they are custom ordered and shipped from a third-party supplier so they cannot be purchased on the day you arrive.
 Orders must be placed at least 30 days prior to the start date of your practical component.
-Uniforms now come with patches sewn on, and pants hemmed - $175-$194 (size dependent) for each full set (not including black work/station boots)
+Uniforms come with CFRC patches sewn on, and pants hemmed - $178.75 for each full set (not including black work/station boots).

-Pumping Apparatus Driver/Operator Handbook, 3rd Edition Textbook:
+2026 Textbook: Pumping Apparatus Driver/Operator Handbook, 3rd Edition Textbook:

 • Available for purchase from the AFCA Bookstore in E-Book format - $96.
 The Print version can also be purchased there for $127.